hppddub/J-space-and-recommender-models/proposal/COMPLIANCE_GUIDE.md

 **Code and data.** Authors are strongly encouraged to open-source code, models, prompts, and data, and **reviewers are explicitly asked to weigh reproducibility and code availability**.
 Recommended anonymisation routes: `anonymous.4open.science` for repositories, an anonymous Hugging Face account for large artifacts.

-**Assessment.** This is the project's strongest position.
-Seeded random-subspace draws, per-run config snapshots, git commit hashes written into output directories, pinned dependencies, pre-registration, and an append-only lab log exceed what the venue asks for.
-The only gap is *delivery*: the repo is private, and an anonymised public mirror has to be prepared, not assumed.
+**Assessment.** Seeded random-subspace draws, per-run config recorded in every result file, pre-registration, and an append-only lab log meet or exceed what the venue asks for.
+Two items do not hold for Phase 0: commit hashes were written as UNKNOWN because capture failed silently under Colab, and the upstream clone was unpinned.
+Both are corrected going into Phase 1 — see src/provenance.py and third_party/PINNED_COMMIT.txt.
+The remaining gap is delivery: the repository is public under an identifying account, and an anonymised mirror for review has still to be prepared (C5).

 **Action.** Plan the anonymised release as a task with real hours attached, not as a submission-day step.
 The lab log and `amendments.md` are strong evidence for a null result — decide deliberately whether they go in the anonymised release.
 Recommendation: yes, and say so in the paper.